tararoys/dense-mouse-grid/README.md

 ### Finding more boxes

-Box detection works by doing image processing with certain parameters.
-Some default parameters have been set, but depending on the color scheme of the window, they may not work.
+Box detection works by doing image processing with the following three parameters.
+Some default values have been set, but depending on the color scheme of the window, they may not work.
 However, they can be configured via voice so that more boxes can be found.

+To see what parameters are already set:

+- `flex info` toggles a view of the current grid and box configuration parameters

-There are three parameters that are currently changeable:
+There are three box configuration parameters that are currently changeable:

 - `upper` box size upper bound.
 Boxes will not be larger than this number of pixels.
 - `lower` box size lower bound.
 Boxes will not be smaller than this number of pixels.